Higher-Order Topology, Monopole Nodal Lines, and the Origin of Large Fermi Arcs in Transition Metal Dichalcogenides XTe$_2$ (X=Mo,W): Tight-Binding Model for Flat-Band Hinge States in a Monopole Nodal-Line Semimetal

-and tuning $v_{z}$ between {\red $0$ and $2$ (Fig.~\ref{fig:DBI})}.
-When $v_{z}\approx 0.63$, {\red bands begin to invert at $\Gamma$, forming a nodal line (without monopole charge) between} the second and third pair of spin-degenerate bands.
-When $v_{z}$ reaches $1$, the third pair of bands reaches the first pair of bands (and the second touches the fourth) and the nodal line at quarter-filling shown in blue in Fig.~\ref{fig:coupled}(d) begins to form.
-Finally, when $v_{z}\approx 1.35$, the nodal line at half-filling begins to pinch off into a time-reversed pair of nodal lines that intersect $\Gamma Z$ (red lines in Fig.~\ref{fig:coupled}(d)).
-We then finally tune $v_{z}\rightarrow 2$ to grow the two nodal lines at half-filling {\red (red circles in Fig.~\ref{fig:DBI})} to have clearly distinguishable interior regions.} Calculating the $(100)$ and $(010)$ surface Green's function of this model at {\blue $E_{F}=0$} (Fig.~\ref{fig:uncoupled}(d,e)), we observe the presence of drumhead surface states {\red (white arrows)} on only the $x$-normal ($(100)$) surface, indicating that the bulk nodal lines {\red are almost entirely normal to the $k_{z}$-axis (Fig.~\ref{fig:coupled}(d), axes not in parenthesis).} To calculate the $\mathbb{Z}_{2}$ monopole charge of each nodal line, we surround it with {\blue an approximate sphere and calculate the Wilson loop eigenvalues over the lower four bands (including spin)} as a function of the azimuthal momentum, as prescribed in Refs.~\onlinecite{YoungkukMonopole,AdrianMonopole,SigristMonopole}. {\blue Most precisely, we approximate this sphere by calculating the Wilson loop on a series of concentric $k_{z}$-normal circles, indexed by $k_{z}$, and centered at $k_{x}=k_{y}=0$, and where the radii of the circles were tapered above and below the nodal line at half filling.
-The Wilson loop spectrum exhibits (Figs.~\ref{fig:uncoupled}(c))} clear helical winding, confirming the nontrivial monopole charge of each nodal line {\blue at half filling~\cite{YoungkukMonopole,AdrianMonopole,SigristMonopole}.
+and tuning $v_{y}$ between $0$ and $2$ (Fig.~\ref{fig:DBI}).
+When $v_{y}\approx 0.63$, bands begin to invert at $\Gamma$, forming a nodal line (without monopole charge) between the second and third pair of spin-degenerate bands.
+When $v_{y}$ reaches $1$, the third pair of bands reaches the first pair of bands (and the second touches the fourth), and a nodal line at quarter filling (shown in blue in Fig.~\ref{fig:coupled}(d)) begins to form.
+Next, when $v_{y}\approx 1.35$, the nodal line at half filling begins to pinch off into a time-reversed pair of nodal lines that intersect $Y \Gamma$ (red lines in Fig.~\ref{fig:coupled}(d)).
+We then finally tune $v_{y}\rightarrow 2$ to grow the two nodal lines at half filling (red circles in Fig.~\ref{fig:DBI}) to have clearly distinguishable interior regions.
+Calculating the $(001)$ and $(100)$ surface Green's function of Eq.~(\ref{eq:simpleHam}) at $E_{F}=0$ (Fig.~\ref{fig:uncoupled}(d,e)), we observe the presence of drumhead surface states (white arrows) on only the $z$-normal ($(001)$) surface, indicating that the bulk nodal lines are almost entirely normal to the $k_{z}$-axis (Fig.~\ref{fig:coupled}(d), axes not in parenthesis).
+To calculate the $\mathbb{Z}_{2}$ monopole charge of each nodal line, we surround it with an approximate sphere and calculate the Wilson loop eigenvalues over the lower four bands (including spin) as a function of the polar momentum ($k_{\theta}$ in Fig.~\ref{fig:Fig2}(c) of the main text), as prescribed in Refs.~\onlinecite{YoungkukMonopole,AdrianMonopole,SigristMonopole}.
+Most precisely, we approximate this sphere by calculating the Wilson loop on a series of concentric $k_{y}$-normal circles, indexed by $k_{y}$, and centered at $k_{x}=k_{z}=0$, and where the radii of the circles are tapered above and below the nodal line at half filling.
+The Wilson loop spectrum (Figs.~\ref{fig:uncoupled}(c)) exhibits clear helical winding, confirming the nontrivial monopole charge of each nodal line at half filling~\cite{YoungkukMonopole,AdrianMonopole,SigristMonopole}.